-This job analysis shows the security director to be involved with managing details concerning the whereabouts of people and showing a proactive concern for their safety.
-The job calls for constant interaction with department directors, employees, government officials, guests, and operational equipment.
-All of these tasks add up to a highly responsible position in the hotel.
+This job analysis shows the security director to be very involved with managing details concerning the whereabouts of people and showing a proactive concern for their safety.
+There is constant interaction with various department directors, employees, government officials, guests, and operational equipment.
+All of these job tasks describe a very responsible position in the hotel.
 The following comment on hotel guest safety outlines the objective of a hotel's obligations to guests: